Roshan-Velpula/TrashDash/readme.md

 - **Webcam Support**: Use your webcam to capture images of objects and receive real-time feedback.
 - **Interactive Dashboard**: View detailed analytics and data visualizations related to waste management.

+## Training

+- Yolov8 model has been trained for segmentation and object detection task on TACO Dataset
+- TACO Dataset is a publicly available annotated dataset for Trash Detection.
+[TACO Dataset](http://tacodataset.org/)

 ## Installation

 To install and run TrashDash Vision, follow these steps: